-EBLIP is a peer reviewed, open access journal published quarterly by the University of Alberta Learning Services, using the OJS Software.
+Evidence Based Library and Information Practice (EBLIP) is a peer reviewed, open access journal published quarterly by the University of Alberta Learning Services.
 The purpose of the journal is to provide a forum for librarians and other information professionals to discover research that may contribute to decision making in professional practice.
 EBLIP publishes original research and commentary on the topic of evidence based library and information practice, as well as reviews of previously published research (evidence summaries) on a wide number of topics.

 2006-2008 Lindsay Glynn, Memorial University of Newfoundland, Canada

 2011-2014 Alison Brettle, University of Salford, United Kingdom

 Back issues (26 issues)

 Permanent archiving of articles on Érudit is provided by Portico.

 Peer Review Process

 All research articles, feature articles, review articles, classics, and evidence summary submissions are reviewed by two peer reviewers using a double blind reviewing process.
 This includes submissions from the editors or from reviewers.
 Care is taken to ensure that submissions are reviewed by members of the team with knowledge of the subject area but who do not have a conflict of interest (see Review Guidelines).